Timothy-Ho0203/ip/docs/README.md

 8. [Sort](#sort-the-tasks-sort)
 9. [Bye](#exiting-the-program-bye)

-This is Tommy's first time as a manager :grimacing:, so please be understanding and take good care of him!\
+This is Tommy's first time as a manager, so please be understanding and take good care of him!\
-I hope you enjoy your time with Tommy! :smile:
+I hope you enjoy your time with Tommy!